david-forer/portfolio/readme.md

 # My Portfolio Website
 ------------------------
 When deciding on my website I wanted to it to be minimal, professional and have the ability to capture my personality.
 Those three attributes can sometimes be at odds so it was a challenge.
 I realized early on that this was wouldn't happen in equal portions and I would have to rank the importance of the factors.
 I think showing my personality is the most important concept to portay as it will be the determining factor in where I will work.
 I think the next quality to showcase is my professionalism and the experience I possess.
 Finally I will try to keep the design as minimal as possible to show case the other two attributes.
+By going with simple and minimal it will allow me the flexibilty to make changes in the future.

 # Content
 ----------------------------------------